confluentinc/cp-demo/docs/hybrid-cloud.rst

 Query Metrics
 ~~~~~~~~~~~~~

 #.
-First we will query the Metrics API for on-prem metrics.
-Here are the content of the query file :devx-cp-demo:`metrics query file|scripts/ccloud/metrics_query_onprem.json`, which requests ``io.confluent.kafka.server/received_bytes`` for the topic ``wikipedia.parsed`` in the on-prem cluster (for all queryable metrics examples, see `Metrics API <https://docs.confluent.io/cloud/current/monitoring/metrics-api.html>`__):
+First we will query the Metrics API for on-premises metrics.
+Here are the content of the query file :devx-cp-demo:`metrics query file|scripts/ccloud/metrics_query_onprem.json`, which requests ``io.confluent.kafka.server/received_bytes`` for the topic ``wikipedia.parsed`` in the on-premises cluster (for all queryable metrics examples, see `Metrics API <https://docs.confluent.io/cloud/current/monitoring/metrics-api.html>`__):

    .. literalinclude:: ../scripts/ccloud/metrics_query_onprem.json